Creating an Add-in

 Allowing you to define user-specified Add-in command names opens up the possibility that an Add-in will be assigned the same command as an existing EViews command, or that multiple Add-in programs will be assigned the same name.
 Duplicate command names will generate an error or will lead to command masking where some of the instances will be ignored.

-If you specify a global Add-in command name that is identical to an EViews command or a previously defined global Add-in command, EViews will issue an error message, and will display the Add/Edit Program dialog so you can provide a different name.
+• If you specify a global Add-in command name that is identical to an EViews command or a previously defined global Add-in command, EViews will issue an error message, and will display the dialog so you can provide a different name.
 EViews will not, for example, permit you to register an Add-in with the global command copy since this conflicts with the built-in command.

-EViews will not generate an error message if you provide an object-specific command name that is identical to a built-in command, but the EViews command will mask the user-defined command.
+• EViews will not generate an error message if you provide an object-specific command name that is identical to a built-in command, but the EViews command will mask the user-defined command.
 EViews will, for example, permit you to register an equation command with the name resid, but if you enter the equation command “eq01.resid”, EViews will display the built-in resid view of equation EQ01, instead of running the user-defined Add-in.

-If you specify an object-specific Add-in command name that is identical to another object-specific command, EViews will not error.
+object-specific command, EViews will not error.
 When multiple Add-ins are assigned the same object-specific command, the first Add-in listed in the list of registered Add-ins will be used and the remainder will be masked.
 To eliminate masking, you must edit the conflicting Add-in command definitions.
-If you wish to retain the same command name for multiple Add-ins, you should use the Add-ins management dialog to reorder the Add-ins list so that the desired Add-in has priority ( “Managing Add-ins”).
+If you wish to retain the same command name for multiple Add-ins, you should use the Add-ins management dialog to reorder the Add-ins list so that the desired Add-in has priority (

 We emphasize that masking only occurs within like Add-ins.
 You may have a global, series, and group Add-in that each use the same command without experience masking, but two global Add-ins or two series Add-ins with the same name will lead to masking.